amoradinejad/limHaloPT/README.md

 This package is released together with the following publication, arxiv:2111.XXXXX, where the prediction of the model are tested against new suite of simulated intensity (brightness temprature) maps of CO and [CII] lines.
 The mesheded fileds from MithraLIMSims are publically avilable on http://cyril.astro.berkeley.edu/MithraLIMSims.
 As discussed in the paper, this code can be straightforwardly extended to compute the power spectrum signal of other emission lines (emitted from star-froming galaxies), beside CO and [CII].

-The loop calculations are performed with direct numerical integration, using routines of CUBA library.
-Furthermore, the code uses heavily unctions of GSL library.
-Therfore, make sure that the two libraries are correctly linked to limHaloPT by making necassary modifcations to the makefile (placed in Source directory) of limHaloPT package.

-## Compilation and Usage
+## Compilation

 To compile the package, type:
 - make

+Note that limHaloPT calls various functions from CLASS Boltzman solver (https://github.com/lesgourg/class_public), including the matter power spectrum and transfer functions, growth factor etc. Therefore, you need to first download and compile CLASS code, and place the "libclass.a" file in the " CLASS/lib/" folder.
+Furtehrmore, the loop calculations are performed with direct numerical integration, using routines of CUBA library (http://www.feynarts.de/cuba/).
+Furthermore, the code uses heavily unctions of GSL scientific library (https://www.gnu.org/software/gsl/doc/html/).
+Therfore, make sure that the two libraries are correctly linked to limHaloPT by making necassary modifcations to the makefile (placed in Source directory) of limHaloPT package.

+If you modified the code, you need to first do "make clean" before doing "make".

+## Usage

 To run the code, type:
 - ./limHaloPT

 Depending on what quantities you want to calculate, you can modify the main() function in main.c module (as marked in the code).
 As examples, I have included the calls to two functions to compute the clustering and shot noise contributions.

-If you modified the code, you need to first do "make clean" before doing "make".

 ## Acknowledgment